bloxstraplabs/bloxstraplabs.com/src/content/docs/wiki/developers/bloxstraprpc.md

 ```lua
 print('[BloxstrapRPC] {"command": "SetRichPresence", "data": {"details": "hi"}}')
 ```
-All BloxstrapRPC features heavily rely on knowing the user's current activity state (what game they're in, etc).
+All BloxstrapRPC features heavily rely on knowing the player's current playing status (what game they're in, etc).
 Bloxstrap handles this through its [activity tracker](/wiki/features/activity-tracking/) system.

 There aren't any libraries to handle this stuff, but you're free to [implement it yourself](https://github.com/pizzaboxer/bloxstrap/blob/main/Bloxstrap/Integrations/ActivityWatcher.cs) in your programming language of choice.
 Shouldn't be too difficult.